-38. Contingent Assets
+37. Contingent Assets

-The Council is waiting for a revised proposal from SLM Ltd regarding replacement of fitness kit for Spelthorne Leisure Centre.
-This may result in additional management fee income from £11,000 - £30,000 subject to agreement in the next financial year.
+The Council has an agreement with SLM Ltd regarding replacement of fitness kit for Spelthorne Leisure Centre.
+This may result in additional management fee income from £11,000 -£30,000 in the next financial year.
 No specific provision has been made for this in the accounts.

-39. Events after the Balance Sheet Date.
+38. Events after the Balance Sheet Date.